SantiagoSalazarPavajeau/learn-blog/_posts/2020-04-17-ruby_on_rails_project_-_young_papas_hobbies.markdown

 ---

 This project is an oportunity to work with the amazing framework which is Ruby on Rails but also, to build a tool for young fathers like me.
 So my project is meant to allow young fathers to bring something good out of a challenging experience especially at a young age.
 They can document their hobbies and build thoughtfull projects.
+My past projects were related to [business management](https://santiagosalazarpavajeau.github.io/sinatra_cms_portfolio_project_task-process_log) and [finance](https://santiagosalazarpavajeau.github.io/financial_analysis_cli) so choosing this topic was refreshing.

 I had my daughter when I was 19 years old and so its been 10 years.
-So sometimes I wish I could add being a father to my CV, but all this struggle makes me feel very lucky to finally have found coding as a career.
+So sometimes I wish I could add being a father to my CV, but in the end, all this struggle makes me feel very lucky to have finally found a solid path to my dream career in technology.

 We have always heard the saying "there is no manual for being a parent", to this I say there is no manual for most things.
 But if we create the manual ourselves and build knowledge, hopefully the saying will change to "we build the manual for being a parent" and so I hope this web app reflects that intention developing the knowledge and those skills of learning to solve problems and make clear things that were once vague: both problems and solutions, and at the same time have fun at it.